eaton-lab/toytree/docs/cli-pipelines.md

   > UTREE.nwk 2> ultrametric-fit.json
 ```

+If a penalized-likelihood fit is not usable, `make-ultrametric` exits nonzero
+and writes no Newick.
+With `--json`, the diagnostic JSON is still written to
+stderr first and includes `fit_usable`, `failure_reasons`, and
+`optimizer_message`.

 ## Inspecting intermediate results

 `tee` is useful when you want to keep a binary intermediate without breaking